Sonic-LockandLoad/assets/HUD/README.md

 # HUDs

-Contains the Unified HUD in SVG format for all characters.
+Contains the Unified HUD in Inkscape SVG format for all characters.

-Classic-Style and Unified HUD are handled entirely in code and don't use external images.
+Classic-Style and Legacy HUD are handled entirely in code and don't use external images.